Lake Michigan America’s Great Freshwater Coastline

 History & Heritage Museums

-Classic walking tour of Cologne USD 18’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Parc de Montjuïc self-guided in-app audio tour USD 18’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.